SureshS03/Personal_Assistant/README.md

 5) Screenshot Capture: Users can command the assistant to take screenshots, simplifying the process for capturing important information.

 VoiceAssistant-Py leverages voice recognition and synthesis capabilities to enable seamless communication through voice commands.
 This project aims to provide a convenient and efficient way for users to interact with their devices using natural language.

+Before use this code make sure that you install requirements.txt